Elessog/be_embsys/README.md

 # be_embsys
 Repository for pratical exam

-# V3.0a
+# V3.0

 **UPDATE FROM 1.5**:

 Change of input for the cryptprog program, it's now a folder and not a call for each file in the folder.

-This is in preparation of multithreading.
+The files are now crypted and decrypted in different trheads (5 for now).
+Are they is some difficulties to compile with autotools, there is another compiling
+procedure:

+		cd autotools/src/cryptprog
+		make
+		make update

+Change the compiler in autotools/src/cryptprog/Makefile to cross-compile.

 #How to use